*Food Plan

 1 fat serving1½ fruit serving1 fruit serving + 1 fat serving

-To support optimal health, recommended by Brenda Davis, registered plant based dietitian.
+Recommended by Brenda Davis, registered plant based dietitian.

 Grain/Starch (3+ serving per day)